 Martyn Obbard is an emeritus research scientist and the former resident bear biologist with the Ontario Ministry of Natural Resources, and adjunct professor at Trent University (Peterborough, Ontario).
 His field work focused on Polar Bears and Black Bears, and he has published many papers detailing the demographics, genetics, and movements of these species.More > UPCOMING TOURS >

 Gary has led and taught folks for the last 25 years how to lead book discussion groups.
 He has worked in the theatre for 10+ years as an actor, director, acting coach, and producer.
-A founding member of the Illinois Shakespeare Festival he received a Joseph Jefferson Citation for performance.More > UPCOMING TOURS >
+A founding member of the Illinois Shakespeare Festival he received a Joseph Jefferson Citation for performance.More > NO UPCOMING TOURS AT THIS TIME.

 Gavan Watson is a third-generation naturalist and a second-generation Quest tour leader.
 While completing his PhD at York University, he developed and taught a popular experiential natural history course.
 Now at the University of Guelph, he works to enhance the quality of teaching and learning on-campus.More > UPCOMING TOURS >